 Also known as the Morse-Libby House, Victoria Mansion was built between 1858 and 1860 as a summer home for two people, Ruggles Sylvester Morse and his wife Olive.
-They were both from Maine originally, but Morse made his fortune in New Orleans where he operated luxury hotels.
-This spectacular summer home was designed by the architect Henry Austin of New Haven, CT and is widely considered one of the finest examples of the Italian Villa style in America.
-Strategically located near the city’s earliest gas and sewer lines, the house was a model of elegance and convenience with hot and cold running water, flush toilets, central heating, gas lights, a servant call-bell system, wall to wall carpeting, and a 25 foot long stained glass skylight.
+Though both from Maine originally, the Morse family made their home in New Orleans, Louisiana.
+Morse made his fortune operating luxury hotels, although he also invested in many side businesses, as well as being an active participant in the slave economy that was so pervasive in New Orleans.
+This spectacular summer home was designed by the architect Henry Austin of New Haven, CT, and is widely considered one of the finest examples of the Italian Villa style in America.
+Strategically located near the city’s earliest gas and sewer lines, the house was a model of elegance and convenience with hot and cold running water, flush toilets, central heating, gas lights, a servant call-bell system, wall-to-wall carpeting, and a 25-foot-long stained glass skylight.

-Morse hired Gustave Herter, a German-trained cabinetmaker and interior designer to decorate his summer retreat.
-Herter was one of the most influential designers in the United States during the second half of the nineteenth century.
+Morse hired Gustave Herter, a German trained cabinetmaker and interior designer to decorate his summer retreat.
+Herter was one of the most influential designers in the United States during the second half of the 19th century.
 Today, Victoria Mansion is the only Herter commission that survives intact.
 Richly gilded surfaces, intricate plasterwork, enormous mirrors, and sumptuous fabrics combined to create lavish spaces of a palatial scale.

 Today Victoria Mansion contains over 90% of the original interiors including almost all of the original wall paintings by the Italian-born artist Giuseppe Guidicini, a master of the trompe l’oeil (“fool the eye”) style; many surfaces in the house appear to be three-dimensional and warrant a second look.